anomalinine/Human-Activity-Recognition-using-SVM/README.md

 Copy code
 jupyter notebook Human\ Activity\ Recognition.ipynb Follow the steps in the notebook to load the dataset, preprocess the data, and train the SVM model.
-Results
-The model achieves an accuracy of XX% on the test dataset.
-Below are some key performance metrics:

 Future Work
 Implement other machine learning models such as Random Forest, K-Nearest Neighbors, or Neural Networks for comparison.